I get to touch peoples lives with what I do, and I LOVE IT!!!!!!!!!!!

 *** The only ligature I have found a little tight on my HR tenor saxophone models, is the Vandoren Optimum ligature. ***

-As of 2019, I am making the tip rails right where they should be, based on fantastic customer feedback I have received.
-They now make it easier for everyone to line up the reed, so you wont have to be as precise as before, when the tip rails were super super thin.
+Brian Powell is making the tip rails right where they should be.
+They are on the thinner side, and are the right width to make it easy for everyone to line up the reed, so you wont have to be as precise as before, when the tip rails were super super thin.
 I have heard your great feedback, and I have listened and made the changes people have asked for.
 The tip rails are handcrafted for accuracy of articulation and attack.
 I want the right response from my mouthpieces so players feel they have the right feel with each design.

 The height of the front rail has been perfectly calibrated for precise attacks.

 The side rails are beautifully done on all of my 10MFAN mouthpieces for harmonic profile and response.
 Perfect width.
 Great adjustments have been made to all of my models to make the playing experience exemplary!!

 I tried small, medium, medium-large, and large chambers when prototyping my hard rubber tenor mouthpieces.
 I bought a large supply of hard rubber so I could try everything with my mouthpieces till I got it right.
 Chambers are of the greatest importance.
 Each of my 10MFANTM mouthpieces have the right size chamber to help each design do what its designed to do.
 Thats what its all about.
 Some people don’t want a chamber so large that the sound doesn’t center, and others don’t want a chamber too small that they can’t manipulate the timbre.
 The medium large round chamber has proven itself to be the perfect size for my hard rubber Robusto model, and I use a unique oval type med-large chamber on my model called The Classic and Showtime models.
 The Black Widow is smaller in comparison to the other models.
 The chamber and baffle configurations are different on my tenor models to provide you with the desired goal for each of the mouthpiece models.
 For my alto models, my Daddy-O and Showboat alto models have a medium chamber, and my Alto Madness model has a larger, deep chamber.